rmezadia/elrincondejulita/elrincondejulita/README.md

-## Sample Blog with API-based CMS
+## Sample eCommerce Website with API-based CMS

-Node.js blog is a blog template with content managed in prismic.io (an API-based CMS).
+This is a sample Node.js eCommerce website with content managed with prismic.io (API-based CMS).

 #### Getting started

-Read [this guide](https://intercom.help/prismicio/examples/nodejs-samples/sample-blog-with-api-based-cms-in-nodejs) for instructions to create your repository and use the sample blog.
+Read [this guide](https://intercom.help/prismicio/examples/nodejs-samples/sample-ecommerce-site-with-snipcart-in-nodejs) for instructions to create your repository and use this sample eCommerce site.

-#### Deploy your Node.js blog
+#### Deploy your Node.js website

-An easy way to deploy your Node.js blog is to use [Heroku](http://www.heroku.com).
+An easy way to deploy your Node.js website is to use [Heroku](http://www.heroku.com).
 Just follow these few simple steps once you have successfully [signed up](https://id.heroku.com/signup/www-header) and [installed the Heroku toolbelt](https://toolbelt.heroku.com/):

 Create a new Heroku application